TzeMeng/CAPSTONE/README.md

 # BT4103 Business Analytics Capstone Project
 ## Developing a Smart Search System for Document Retrieval and Information Extraction

-The project aims to develop a smart search system for enhanced document retrieval and information extraction, by leveraging on and integrating state-of-the-art Natural Language Processing (NLP) techniques.
+This project aims to develop a smart search system for enhanced document retrieval and information extraction, by leveraging on and integrating state-of-the-art Natural Language Processing (NLP) techniques.

 ## Dataset Used